mussa-shirazi-imply/imply-kubernetes/README.md

 ```

-Disable the mysql deployment.
-By default imply helm chart deploys mysql .
-However since mysql have some issue with m1 mac. we update the [values.yaml](https://github.com/mussa-shirazi-imply/imply-kubernetes/blob/f44bf957bca78e6951524b252c3c2a1104cd5495/imply/values.yaml)  to disbale mysql.
-As we will postgress which we deployed in previous step for storing druid metadata.
-This is already donte on this repo but you can check the [values.yaml](https://github.com/mussa-shirazi-imply/imply-kubernetes/blob/f44bf957bca78e6951524b252c3c2a1104cd5495/imply/values.yaml)
+Disable the MySQL deployment.
+By default, the Imply Helm chart deploys MySQL.
+However, since MySQL has some issues with M1 Macs, we updated the [values.yaml](https://github.com/mussa-shirazi-imply/imply-kubernetes/blob/f44bf957bca78e6951524b252c3c2a1104cd5495/imply/values.yaml) to disable MySQL.
+We will use Postgres, which we deployed in a previous step, for storing Druid metadata.
+This has already been done in this repository, but you can check the [values.yaml](https://github.com/mussa-shirazi-imply/imply-kubernetes/blob/f44bf957bca78e6951524b252c3c2a1104cd5495/imply/values.yaml).

 ```
 deployments: